Use these secret tips to create a copycat Taco Bell Mexican Pizza recipe that tastes just like the restaurant – but homemade and BETTER!

 Spread 1-2 tablespoons of beans on 4 tortillas.

-Top beans with the meat mixture.
+Top beans with the seasoned ground beef mixture.

 Top each of these with the remaining tortillas.